mlfoundations/open_lm/README.md

 ![](/plots/logo.png)

 OpenLM is a minimal but performative language modeling (LM) repository, aimed to facilitate research on medium sized LMs.
 We have verified the performance of OpenLM up to 7B parameters and 256 GPUs.
-In contrast with other repositories such as Megatron, we depend only on PyTorch and Triton (via xformers) for our core modeling code.
+In contrast with other repositories such as Megatron, we depend only on PyTorch, XFormers, or Triton for our core modeling code.

 # Contents
 - [Release Notes](#release-notes)